rongyj/geometry_state_services/README.md

 # geometric_state_service
-REST services to determine the state name by giving the coordinate of the point (longitude, altitude)
+REST services to determine the state name by giving the coordinate of the point (longitude, latitude)

 #Problem and Requirements:
 ## State Server!